skywalkerSam/skywalkerSam/ReadMe.md

 We try to create something
 more than ourselves.
 Something bigger than ourselves.
-Creations are symbiotic in nature;
+Art is symbiotic in nature;
 We shape it,
 As much as it shapes us.
 We do not hold it —